ianlamb/ianlamb.com/content/projects/device-probe.md

 ---
 ## Summary

-This was just a fun little project I used to explore some of the many new browser APIs, notably WebRTC which is used to determine your local IP address and also your download speed.
-It isn't nearly as accurate as a real speed test, but it does a decent job.
+This was just a fun little project I used to explore some of the many new browser APIs, notably WebRTC which is used to determine your local IP address.
+I also tried implementing a network speed test, but not sure if it's very accurate.

 ## Technology

 This React app was bootstrapped with `create-react-app`.